 Just about an hour from Venice sits a beautiful Italian city along the Adige River.
 A decade ago when we first moved to Italy, Verona was hardly more than a setting in William Shakespeare’s Romeo and Juliet and a city often overlooked on most traveler’s Italy itinerary.
 Though there’s actually little evidence that the star-crossed lovers ever existed, romantics now regularly make the pilgrimage to follow in the the footsteps of Romeo and Juliet.
 But there’s a lot more to Verona beyond Juliet’s now famous balcony.
-Though we’ve been to Verona countless times, Walks of Italy makes it incredibly easy to eat up the best the City of Love has to offer with a day trip to Verona from Venice perfect for your first visit.
+Though we’ve been to Verona countless times, Walks of Italy makes it incredibly easy to eat up the best the City of Love has to offer with a Verona day trip from Venice perfect for your first visit.

 Verona in a Day